 Krechele Brown, ENVY Head Coach

-Krechele has played volleyball for 18 years, including playing at the collegiate-level as a Libro.
+Krechele has played volleyball for 18 years, including playing at the collegiate-level as a Libero.
 Of those 18 years, she has coached for 6 years.
 Krechele moved to Florida to continue her education.
 While in Florida she coached and played many indoor & sand leagues.
 Moving back home closer to family, she continues to play in adult leagues and coach for local clubs.

 Krechele works with a hands on approach and embraces communication.
 Her strategy for coaching is based off of her own experience as being a player.
 She teaches with an open mind and is always willing to learn and grow as a coach.
-She joins Envy, bringing her positive and outgoing personality.
+She joins ENVY, bringing her positive and outgoing personality.
 The ultimate goal for her team is to make the game fun, while learning in different ways.

 Kaeleigh Novak, ENVY Assistant Coach